Walton-on-Thames: In film and television

 Some of the sketches for Monty Python were filmed in Walton.
 Walton Town Hall could be seen in one sketch.
-Another sketch shows an Admiral Nelson dummy being thrown from one of the flats in Wellington Close.

 Location scenes for the cinema film Psychomania (1973) were shot in Walton, including the town's centre.

 ITV sitcom Is It Legal? was shot in Walton.
 The Adventures of Robin Hood was filmed at Nettlefold Studios in Walton.

 Series 8 of BBC sitcom Not Going Out features aerial views of Walton-on-Thames between scenes.

-Find the Lady (1956 film) was filmed in Walton.
-A restaurant called The Hovel appears in some scenes.
-Though now gone the sign for the restaurant is available as a poster and jigsaw puzzle.
+The 1956 film Find the Lady was filmed in Walton.

 In the media

 The Walton Hop was a teen disco started by in 1958, and ran until 1990.
 It is reputed to have been the first public disco in the UK, popular with thousands of teenagers from surrounding areas.
 Musician Luke Haines, born in Walton, released a record titled "The Walton Hop" in 2006.
 During the 1970s and 1980s, it was frequented by now-convicted child sex offenders such as former Radio 1 DJ Chris Denning, Tam Paton (manager of the Bay City Rollers) and Jonathan King.